V3-Alliance/HubZero_puppet/README.md

 in order to export all the CMS users and groups

 Tasks still to be done:
-- [ ] Do we need to move the users home directories to the larger mounted transient storage?
+- Do we need to move the users home directories to the larger mounted transient storage?
-- [ ] submit package not yet added to the installation
+- The submit package is not yet added to the installation.
+Is it needed?
-- [ ] The external DNS entry for the site and any matching records need to be set up manually.
-Instructions have to be written.
+- The external DNS entry for the site and any matching records need to be set up manually.
-- [ ] What about log files.
+- What about log files.
 Should we rotate them?
 Do we backup them up as well?
-- [ ] What to do about backup files that are older than, say  7 days? http://www.linuxquestions.org/questions/linux-general-1/bash-script-to-remove-files-older-than-3-days-462290/
+- What to do about backup files that are older than, say  7 days? http://www.linuxquestions.org/questions/linux-general-1/bash-script-to-remove-files-older-than-3-days-462290/

 Known issues:
 - The LDAP installation on version 1.1 returns an error: this needs investigation.
 See the open-ldap module for more.
+  We are not going to investigate this further as we are not targeting 1.1.
 - The email doesn't send mail successfully to all sites, as some sites, such as google, don't trust it (not surprising).
 - Also, not all NeCTAR nodes seem to allow e-mail to flow out.